evanbechtol/bare-express/README.md

 # Bare Express Web Server
 A basic scaffold/skeleton to create a Node.JS Express server.

+### Contributing
+If you wish to contribute to this repository, please feel free to clone/fork.
+Issue Pull Requests or open issues for any changes that you make.

 ### Functionality
 * HTTP(S) Request Logging
 * Rotating log system